google/copybara/docs/reference.md

 <span id=patch.apply.series href=#patch.apply.series>series</span> | <code><a href="#string">string</a></code> or <code>NoneType</code><br><p>A file which contains a list of patches to apply.
 The patch files to apply are interpreted relative to this file and must be written one per line.
 The patches listed in this file will be applied relative to the checkout dir and the leading path component will be stripped (via the `-p1` flag).<br><br>You can generate a file which matches this format by running 'find . -name *.patch &#124; sort > series'.<br><br>If `patches` is also specified, those patches will be applied before these ones.</p>
 <span id=patch.apply.strip href=#patch.apply.strip>strip</span> | <code><a href="#int">int</a></code><br><p>Number of segments to strip.
 (This sets the `-pX` flag, for example `-p0`, `-p1`, etc.) By default it uses `-p1`.</p>
 <span id=patch.apply.directory href=#patch.apply.directory>directory</span> | <code><a href="#string">string</a></code><br><p>Path relative to the working directory from which to apply patches.
 This supports patches that specify relative paths in their file diffs but use a different relative path base than the working directory.
 (This sets the `-d` flag, for example `-d sub/dir/`).
 By default, it uses the current directory.</p>
+<span id=patch.apply.validation_level href=#patch.apply.validation_level>validation_level</span> | <code><a href="#string">string</a></code><br><p>The validation level to use for patch files and series:<br>'FULL': if series is provided, series file must exist in the filesystem, be not empty, and all patch files mentioned within must also exist.
+Patch files used directly must also exist in the filesystem.<br>'OPTIONAL_SERIES': not an error if series does not exist or is empty.
+If series exists, patch files mentioned within must still exist.<br>'NONE': no validation, series or patches within might not exist or be empty.</p>